- What courses in Modern Languages are available at Oxford?

 If you are interested in studying Modern Languages at Oxford, and would like to get a taster of what it would be like, why not apply to take part in a UNIQ Summer School?

 UNIQ Summer schools are for UK students from state schools, currently studying for AS Levels (lower sixth form).
-The courses for 2012 will include French, German, Spanish and a new course in Beginners’ Languages.
+The courses include French, German, Spanish and Beginners’ Languages.
 As well as engaging in an intense academic programme which will give you a good idea of what studying at Oxford is like, you'll have the opportunity to take part in a varied social programme including theatre trips, sports activities, and drama workshops.

 For more information and to make an application, please visit http://www.ox.ac.uk/uniq

 - The six Joint Degree courses are a particularly attractive and challenging aspect of Oxford’s Modern Languages programme.
 You can combine one modern language with Classics; English; Linguistics; a Middle Eastern Language; Modern History; or Philosophy.
-The Joint Degree courses are not available to those following the Russian for Beginners Course.
+The Joint Degree courses are not available to those following modern language beginners' courses in German or Russian.

 - You can either divide your time equally between the Modern Language and other subject, or you can devote slightly more time to one of the two subjects.